ClickworkGames/OpenGameMeta/README.md

     - Bitcoin (bitcoin)
     - Polkadot (polkadot)
     - WAX (wax)
+    - EOS (eos)
     - ICON (icon)
     - Obyte (obyte)

-Location: /networks
+**Location: /networks
-An example for Ethereum Mainnet is under “/networks/ethereum-1.json”.
+An example for Ethereum Mainnet is under “/networks/ethereum-1.json”.**

 ## Game metadata
 Game metadata is vital so wallets and other web3 games and other projects can verify and interact with those contracts & tokens.
 Be aware of the metadata and other details needed to present it to other like it's meant to.

 Game metadata has following core elements like name, description & logo.
 Network reference & smart contract information for all assets for each referenced network.

-Location: /games
+**Location: /games
-An example for The Smurfs Society is under “/networks/the-smurfs-society.json”.
+An example for The Smurfs Society is under “/networks/the-smurfs-society.json”.**

 ## Adding your game data